Recognizing individual excellence in pursuing the greater good.

 The Greater Good Award is presented each year by the International Association for Public Participation (IAP2) USA to recognize excellence achieved by individuals in the field of public participation in the United States.
 Their hard work ensures the people have a voice in things that affect them is often unsung.

 Candidate(s) may be nominated by any IAP2 USA Member, Chapter or Committee.
 Nominees do not need to be a practitioner nor a member of IAP2 or its affiliates.
 All that is required is the nominee has illustrated outstanding leadership, service, and application of the IAP2 Core Values in the field of public participation.
-The selection of the honorees is made by the IAP2 USA President, and awards will be given at the 2020 North American Conference. each year.
+The selection of the honorees is made by the IAP2 USA President, and awards will be given at the North American Conference. each year.
 Due to the the pandemic in 2020 the Greater Good Award winner was announced at the first virtual Core Values Celebration.

 2019 Greater Good Award Dan Adams